 To increase the dynamic range and the signal to noise ratio of the BIF measurements, a cooling system for the PMT will be installed.
-In this setup more detailed background studies will be carried out.
 Also, a YAG screen was installed in the BIF chamber, and we are planning to do beam profile measurements with both methods to compare the results.
+It is also planned to use a detection system with a spatial resolution e.g. a ICCD camera.

 The installation of both lasers including enclosure for safety issues should be finished shortly.
+It is planned to do some tests to investigate the background caused by beam loss and BIF.
 For beam profile measurements, a system which is able to displace the laser beam will be installed in the future.